foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     (gdb) quit

-Testing the tool chain
+Testing the toolchain
 ----------------------

-The script `run-tests.sh` will run the regression test suites against all the main tool chain components.
+The script `run-tests.sh` will run the regression test suites against all the main toolchain components.
 The comments at the head of this script explain how it works and the parameters to use.
 It in turn uses the run-elf32-tests.sh and run-uclibc-tests.sh scripts.